NEST 2021: Dates, Application Form, Admit Card, Syllabus, Exam Pattern

 M.Sc Environmental Science

-The candidates must have passed class 12th board examination or equivalent in the Science stream in the years 2018 to 2019 from any recognised Higher Secondary Education Board in India.
+Passed in 12th board examination or any equivalent in the Science stream in the years 2019 to 2020 from any recognised Higher Secondary Education Board of India.

-The candidates must be born on or after August 01, 2000.
-However, for SC/ST/PwD candidates the limit is relaxed by five years.
+Candidates must be born on or after August 1, 2001.
+However, for SC/ST/PwD candidates, the limit is relaxed for over five years.

-Things to keep handy before filling the NEST application form 2020
+Things to keep before filling the NEST Application Form

 Class 10th mark sheet